| QUESTION | ANSWER |

 REPORTED SPEECH |

-My girlfriend told me to choose between her and my cell phone.
+My girlfriend told me to choose between her and my mobile phone.
 I called her and told her to have a nice life.

 |